hmans/statery/README.md

 [Zustand](https://github.com/pmndrs/zustand) is a lovely minimal state management library for React, and Statery may feel very similar to it.
 Here are the key differences:

-- In Zustand, data and the functions that modify it are all stored in the same object.
+- In Zustand, **data and the functions that modify it are all stored in the same object**.
 I believe this to be architecturally unwise (the README even warns the user not to accidentally overwrite their store's API.)
 Furthermore, this leads to Zustand [not being able to infer the type](https://github.com/pmndrs/zustand/blob/main/docs/guides/typescript.md) of the state data from the `create` function's first argument, forcing you to provide it explicitly (including the API, because it's part of the state... and so on.)

-  Statery doesn't share these problems; stores _only_ contain data.
+  Statery doesn't share these problems; **stores _only_ contain data**.
 You can either modify it directly, or – the recommended approach – export an API for your store as a set of functions (see the examples in this document or the [demo] for what this looks like.)

-- When accessing data using Zustand's `useStore` hook, it expects you to provide a selector function that returns the data you want.
-Statery's `useStore` instead uses a transparent proxy that automatically registers all state properties you acceess.
-You don't have to do anything special to get this to work, and you never have to worry about causing re-renders for updated data your component isn't actually interested in.
+- When accessing data using Zustand's `useStore` hook, **it expects you to provide a selector function** that returns the data you want.
+Statery's `useStore` instead uses a **transparent proxy** that automatically registers all state properties you acceess. **You don't have to do anything special** to use this, and you never have to worry about causing re-renders for updated data your component isn't actually interested in.

 - Not that it matters much with packages this tiny, but Statery is _even smaller_ than Zustand (at roughly 50% the size.)